-List of pupils in group identifying their allocated secondary school.
+List of pupils in cohort - in groups corresponding to their class allocation in Y3 if known.
 Workbook per pupil - use as transition journal for pupil to keep.

-- 1. Introduce the group and its purpose and ask the pupils whether they been thinking about secondary school recently.
-Ask them what their thoughts have been, which school etc - 2.
+- 1. Introduce the group and its purpose and ask the pupils whether they been thinking about KS2 recently.
+Ask them what their thoughts have been, which class etc - 2.
 Set group ground rules